-1. Students should note the date(s) for early registration or call the Office of Student Affairs to obtain this information.
-2. Students should schedule an appointment with the Student Development Counselor or Vice President for Student Affairs/Financial Aid each semester to complete an Accommodation Request form before Accommodations Compliance forms are forwarded to instructors.
+1. Students should note the date(s) for registration or contact the Office of Student Affairs to obtain this information.
+2. Students should schedule an appointment with the Director of Admissions and Advisement or the Associate Vice President for Student Affairs each semester to complete an Accommodation Request form before Accommodations Compliance forms are forwarded to instructors.